Derek Winnert

 4

 Producers feared Australian actor Finch could not sound authentically American and demanded an audition.
-He cinched the deal by playing Lumet the tapes of his newspaper readings.
+He clinched the deal by playing Lumet the tapes of his newspaper readings.
 Finch had heart problems for many years, and became physically and psychologically exhausted playing Beale.

 Peter Finch died of a heart attack on 14 January 1977 in Beverly Hills, aged 60.
 His Oscar nomination and award were both posthumous.
 Finch became the first posthumous winner in an acting category.
 His widow Eletha Finch and screen-writer Chayefsky accepted the award on his behalf.